arzwa/MultilocusIsland/docs/draft-hapdip2.md

-The key observation is that a certain separation of time scales applies: although selection against migrant *genotypes* can be very strong in the polygenic case (of magnitude $Ls$, roughly), selection at any individual locus is still assumed to be weak, so that after an evolutionarily short period in which entire sets of alleles are efficiently removed together, LD among selected loci becomes negligable and the standard single locus theory should be appliccable.
+The key observation is that a certain separation of time scales applies: although selection against migrant *genotypes* can be very strong in the polygenic case (of magnitude $Ls$, roughly), selection at any individual locus is still assumed to be weak, so that, when linkage is weak or absent, after an evolutionarily short period in which entire sets of alleles are efficiently removed together, LD among selected loci becomes negligible and the standard single locus theory should be applicable.
-Hence, on the longer time scales at which migration-selection balance is attained, the allele frequency dynamics at any individual locus should essentially follow the single locus dynamics, but where migrant alleles are introduced at a reduced rate [@sachdeva2022].
+Hence, on the longer time scales at which migration-selection balance is attained, the allele frequency dynamics at any individual locus should essentially follow the single locus dynamics, but where migrant alleles are introduced at a rate reduced by a factor equal to the gff [@sachdeva2022].

 As a consequence, in the deterministic case, we expect that the effects of LD should be well captured by substituting the effective migration rate $m_e = mg$